Cray-HPE/docs-csm/install/bootstrap_livecd_remote_iso.md

 1. Create the `hmn_connections.json` file by following the [Create HMN Connections JSON](create_hmn_connections_json.md)  procedure.
 Return to this section when completed.

+1. Create the configuration input files if needed and copy them into the preparation directory.

+   The preparation directory is `${PITDATA}/prep`.

-1. Copy these files into the current working directory, or create them if this is an initial install of the system:
+   Copy these files into the preparation directory, or create them if this is an initial install of the system:

    * `application_node_config.yaml` (optional - see below)
    * `cabinets.yaml` (optional - see below)
    * `hmn_connections.json`
    * `ncn_metadata.csv`
    * `switch_metadata.csv`
-   * `system_config.yaml` (only available after [first-install generation of system files](#first-timeinitial-installs-bare-metal)
+   * `system_config.yaml` (only available after [first-install generation of system files](#first-timeinitial-installs-bare-metal))

    > The optional `application_node_config.yaml` file may be provided for further definition of settings relating to how application nodes will appear in HSM for roles and
    > subroles.
 See [Create Application Node YAML](create_application_node_config_yaml.md).